 - Cut: Slice fruit into ½ inch thick slabs then use a heart-shaped cookie cutter to cut into shapes.
 Alternatively, use a small melon baller to create ball shapes.

 - Melt: Bring a medium pot of water to a boil, then shut off heat.
 Place chocolate in a separate heat-proof bowl, and set on top of the pot of hot water.
 Stir until chocolate has melted.
 Alternatively, microwave the chocolate on low for 1 minute, stir, microwave for 30 seconds more, then stir until melted.

-- Dip: Use a fork or toothpicks to dip fruit into the chocolate.
-Place on a parchment-lined baking sheet.
+- Dip: Use a fork to dip fruit into the chocolate.
+Place on a parchment-lined plate or sheet.

 - Cool: Set chocolate covered fruit truffles in the freezer until chocolate sets.
 Optionally dust with cocoa powder, or drizzle with white chocolate.